 - Hearings shall be conducted in private.

-- In hearings involving more than one accused student, the Director of Student Conduct and/or Hearing Officer, in his or her discretion, may permit the hearings concerning each student to be conducted either separately or jointly.
+- In hearings involving more than one accused student, the Director of Student Conduct and/or Student Conduct Officer, in his or her discretion, may permit the hearings concerning each student to be conducted either separately or jointly.

-- The complainant, the accused student, and/or Hearing Officer/Body shall have the privilege of presenting witnesses subject to the right of cross examination by the Hearing Body.
+- The complainant, the accused student, and/or Hearing Body shall have the privilege of presenting witnesses subject to the right of questioning by the Hearing Body.

-- Pertinent records, exhibits, and written statements may be accepted as evidence for consideration at the discretion of the Hearing Officer/Body.
+- Pertinent records, exhibits, and written statements may be accepted as evidence for consideration at the discretion of the Hearing Body.

-- All procedural questions are subject to final decision by the Hearing Officer and/or voting members of the Hearing Body, in consultation with the Director of Student Conduct.
-The Hearing Officer/Body may choose to suspend the hearing to consider such questions.
+- All procedural questions are subject to final decision by the Student Conduct Officer and/or voting members of the Student Conduct Board, in consultation with the Director of Student Conduct.
+The Hearing Body may choose to suspend the hearing to consider such questions.

 - The board’s determination shall be made on the basis of whether it is more likely than not that the accused student violated the Student Code.

-- Formal legal rules of process, procedure, and/or technical rules of evidence, such as those applied in criminal or civil court, are not used in University judicial proceedings.
+- Formal legal rules of process, procedure, and/or technical rules of evidence, such as those applied in criminal or civil court, are not used in University student conduct hearing.

 - Nothing in these paragraphs shall be interpreted to include the right to legal counsel.
-There shall be no cross examination of witnesses except by the Hearing Officer/body.
+Questioning of witnesses are conducted by the Hearing Body.

-- There shall be a single record, such as a tape recording, of all hearings before a Hearing Body.
+- There shall be a single record of all hearings before a Hearing Body.
+The record shall be the property of the University.
 Deliberations shall not be recorded.
-The record shall be the property of the University.

-- If an accused student, with notice, does not appear before a University Judicial Board, the information in support of the charges shall be presented and considered even if the accused student is not present.
+- If an accused student, with notice, does not appear before a University Student Conduct Board, the information in support of the charges shall be presented and considered even if the accused student is not present.

-- The University Judicial Board may accommodate concerns for the personal safety, well being, and/or fears of confrontation of the complainant, accused student, and/or witness during the hearing by providing alternative means of testimony, where and as determined in the sole judgment of the Director of Student Conduct to be appropriate.
+- The University Student Conduct Board may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the complainant, accused student, and/or witness during the hearing by providing alternative means of testimony, where and as determined in the sole judgment of the Director of Student Conduct to be appropriate.

-- In general cases arising in the Living Learning Centers, a Resident Director serves as the Hearing Body.
+- In general cases arising in the Living Learning Centers, a Resident Director serves as the Student Conduct Officer.
 The Director of Residence Life may, on occasion, transfer cases to the Office of Student Conduct.

 - Proceedings under the Student Code are not criminal proceedings and shall not be construed as such.
-Duquesne University adopts, for the purpose of this Student Code, the following due process procedures for students: notice of charges and opportunity for a hearing.
+Duquesne University adopts, for the purpose of this Student Code, the following due process procedures for students: notice of charges, opportunity for a hearing and right to appeal.

 B. Organizational Conduct Violations

 Greek organizations, student organizations, clubs, or similarly organized groups in, or recognized by the University, are subject to the same standards as individuals in the community.
 The committing of any offense by such groups or the failure of any organized group to exercise preventative measures relative to violations of the Student Code by their members shall constitute an organizational offense.
 Both an individual and an organization can be held accountable for misconduct originating from one event or activity.
-A judicial hearing for an organizational offense will be conducted in a manner similar to the procedures outlined in Article v: Judicial Policies, A. Charges and Hearings.
+A Student Conduct Hearing for an organizational offense will be conducted in a manner similar to the procedures outlined in Article V: Student Conduct Policies, A. Charges and Hearings.
 The sanctions which may be imposed upon an organization are outlined below.

 - The following sanctions may be imposed upon any student, organization, or group found in violation of the Student Code: